Unlocking [CLS] Features for Continual Post-Training: Appendix

 \subsection{Additional Results}

-In this section, we provide a detailed table for pre-trained \textbf{ViT-B/16-IN1K} and figures that illustrate each incremental step with \textbf{ViT-B/16-IN21K}, showcasing the performance of our proposed method.
-As demonstrated, our approach consistently achieves superior results in terms of the last incremental accuracy across all datasets.
-Importantly, this performance improvement is accompanied by a minimal overhead cost during both the training and inference phases, emphasizing the efficiency of our method, and making it highly suitable for real-world applications.
-Overall, these results underscore the effectiveness of our method in achieving high accuracy while maintaining computational efficiency, positioning it as a competitive solution for class-incremental learning scenarios.
+In this section, we provide \cref{tab:in1k} for pre-trained \textbf{ViT-B/16-IN1K} and \cref{fig:app_cil_results} that illustrate each incremental step with \textbf{ViT-B/16-IN21K}, showcasing the performance of our proposed method.
+The slight drop in average accuracy $\bar{\mathcal{A}}$ observed in few benchmarks with ViT-B/16-IN1K, compared to existing approaches, stems from its relatively limited generalization capacity compared to ViT-B/16-IN21K, given that TOSCA introduces only a single trainable module per task.
+This design choice is intentional, prioritizing computational and parameter efficiency while maintaining adaptability in continual learning settings.
+Notably, our approach consistently achieves superior last incremental accuracy $\mathcal{A}_t$ across all evaluated datasets, underscoring its effectiveness.
+Overall, TOSCA improves the incremental performance with a minimal overhead cost during both the training and inference phases, emphasizing the efficiency of our method, and making it highly suitable for real-world applications.
+Furthermore, to verify that TOSCA accurately selects the appropriate adapter–calibrator pair at inference time, we evaluate the accuracy of its entropy-based module selection strategy across all incremental tasks on CUB B0 Inc10.
+Specifically, we report the percentage of samples for which the selected module matches the ground-truth task identity.
+The results, summarized in \cref{tab:selection_acc}, demonstrate the high reliability of the proposed selection mechanism, especially with higher $\ell_1$ strength.

 \thetable{A}

 \thefigure{A}